Does Your Dog Pull against the Leash? It’s not just your dog! It takes two to pull.

 (Shhhhh – it’s a secret!)

 Don’t walk forward if there is tension on the leash.

-Simply POP every single time you note that the dog is about to put the slightest tension on the leash and the pulling will go away.
+Stop every single time you note that the dog is about to put the slightest tension on the leash, and the pulling will go away.
 If you are consistent and don’t give up, he will learn it.
-He will have good days and bad, but if you are diligent, he will figure it out.
+He will have good days and bad, but he will figure it out if you are diligent.